sinfin/folio/README.md

 Due usage of `dragonfly_libvips` gem from on-fly processing images, You need to have installed `libvips`, `jpegtran`, `jpgicc`,`exiftool`, `cwebp` and `gifsicle` on your system.

+To run tests successfully, you need to have installed `ffmpeg` on your system.

 ## Attachments

 ### Image metadata module